Mostafa-Medhat/Mostafa-Medhat/README.md

 ### Hi there 👋

 My name is **Mostafa Medhat**.
-I'm a Senior System & Biomedical Engineering Student @ Cairo Uni.
+I'm a Senior System & Biomedical Engineering Fresh Graduate @ Cairo Uni.
 My Passion dives deep in **Embedded Systems**.
 I have a great experience with multiple microcontrollers such as **STM (ARM Cortex-M4), AVR (ATmega16,32) and Intel 8051 MP**.
 Also, I have a great experience with **Python Desktop Apps and GUIs** using [`PyQt5`](https://pypi.org/project/PyQt5/)

 - 🌱 I’m currently learning Machine Learning & Mobile Application Development.